lgw2/lgw2.github.io/_research/2018-08-learning-simplicial-complexes.md

 title: "Learning Simplicial Complexes from Persistence Diagrams"
 collection: research
 permalink: /research/2018-08-paper-1
-excerpt: 'This paper gives an algorithm to reconstruct a plane graph from a quadratic number of simplicial complexes.
-Previously, it was only known how to reconstruct a shape from an infinite number of directions.'
+excerpt: "This paper gives an algorithm to reconstruct a plane graph from a quadratic number of simplicial complexes.
+Previously, it was only known how to reconstruct a shape from an infinite number of directions."
 date: 2018-08
 venue: The Canadian Conference on Computational Geometry
 paperurl: 'http://lgw2.github.io/files/paper3.pdf'